ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: string
   :default: ``''``

-.. confval:: Spots coordinates table end name or path
+.. confval:: Spots coordinates table end name

   Last part of the file name or full path of the file containing the columns ``{'x', 'y', 'z'}`` with the coordinates of the spots to quantify.